-For example, you might remove the tagline if you have no use for it.
+For example, you might remove the tagline widget if you have no use for it.

 If you scroll down, you will find the "Sidebar" container which is the source for the right column on "Blog A" for example.
-You might remove the profile picture.
-You might also move up the Categories list to the top of the sidebar (You can do this with drag and drop).
+You might remove the profile picture widget.
+You might also move the Categories list widget to the top of the sidebar (You can do this by dragging and dropping the widget).

-b2evolution includes its own File Manager, allowing you to manage all the media files (images, videos, sounds, documents, etc.) that you might want to attach to your posts:
+b2evolution includes its own File Manager, allowing you to manage all the media files (images, videos, sounds, documents, etc.) that you might want to attach to your items:

 Of course there is an advanced permissions system controlling who can uploads and/or edit what kind of files.

-Note that if you upload 15 megapixel images from your digital camera, you can configure b2evolution to automatically scale them down to a more web-friendly size for you.
+Note that if you upload high megapixel images from your digital camera, you can configure b2evolution to automatically scale them down to a more web-friendly size for you.

 The Analytics tabs gives you access to many screens of traffic analytics that b2evolution collects as visitors and users request pages of your site.
-After a few days being online, your Hit Summary might look something like this:
+After a few days being online, your Global Hits Summary might look something like this:

 Of course, until you open your site to the public, there won’t be much to see here, except your own activity.

-So we’ll leave it for later to explore all the features of this section.
+So we will leave it for later to explore all the features of this section.
 Be sure to come back to it though, as server side analytics can show you many things that remote analytics packages like Google Analytics can’t show you.

-The Users tab is where you can create new users and assign permissions to the ones that should be given special privileges.
-By default, b2evolution will have created several demo user accounts:
+The Users tab is where you can manage registered users, groups and organizations.
+You can also assign permissions to users or groups that should be given special privileges.
+By default, b2evolution will have created several demo user accounts for you to checkout:

-One important tab is Users > Settings > Registration:
+One important tab is Users > Settings > Registration & Login:

-The next main navigation tab takes you the the Messaging section.
+The next main navigation tab takes you to the Messaging section.
 Similarly to the front office, this shows you the private conversations you may be having with other users: